Defense to question investigator in case against Navy SEAL

 Corey Scott testified Thursday that he killed the victim by plugging his breathing tube after Gallagher unexpectedly stabbed the fighter twice in the neck while treating him for injuries suffered in an air strike outside Mosul in 2017.

 Scott testified that the militant, described as an adolescent boy, would have survived the stabbing.
-Scott previously told investigators that there was nothing he could do to save the boy’s life.
+Scott previously told a prosecutor that there was nothing he could do to save the boy’s life.

 On the witness stand, Scott said he decided to asphyxiate the captive because he assumed he would later be tortured and killed by Iraqi forces who captured him and brought him to Navy medics for treatment.